 IMPORTANT NOTE – If your “household employee” is under age 18, or a family relative such as a parent, a spouse, or a child under age 21, you are off the hook.
 The law does not apply in that instance and you don’t have to withhold or match FICA taxes.

-- If you paid cash wages of $2,200 or more in 2020, you must withhold and match the tax…and if you missed the deadline, get it done (more below on procedures).
+- If you paid cash wages of $2,200 or more in 2020, you must withhold and match the tax.
+If you missed the deadline, get it done (more below on procedures).

 - If you pay cash wages of $2,300 or more in 2021, you must withhold and match the tax (procedures below).

-- If you want to read further regarding the rules and definitions on this topic, the IRS recently updated is Publication 926 (2021) Household Employer’s Tax Guide.
-It also has a webpage dedicated to this topic on the IRS website: Topic No. 756 Employment Taxes for Household Employees.
+- If you want to read further regarding this topic, the IRS updated their Publication 926 (2021) Household Employer’s Tax Guide.
+It has a webpage dedicated to this topic on the IRS website: Topic No. 756 Employment Taxes for Household Employees.

 Hopefully, you are reading this article before making a decision about hiring someone.
-This way you can calculate the ‘real cost’ and make a budget for how much you may pay and how many hours you may need them.
+This way you can calculate the ‘real cost’.
+Then make a budget for how much you may pay and how many hours you may need them.
 Nonetheless, there are three (3) taxes that come into play when hiring a household employee:

 - FICA (essentially Social Security and Medicare).
 You can either withhold 7.65% from your ‘worker’ and then match it for a total of 15.3% (so you are only out 7.65%).
 However, most household employers just pay the tax on behalf of the worker.
 Thus, for example, if you are paying your worker $4,000, and you are going to pay the whole amount on their behalf, it will cost you $612 just in FICA alone.